AhmMashhour/sentinelmail/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
-Free to use, modify, and distribute with credit.
+Free to use, modify, and distribute with credit

 ---